energicos/EBS_microfrontend_concept/assignment.md

 - Link to Design Mockup
 - Link to HTML/CSS Code
-- Tabel with resources and endpoint
+- Table with resources and endpoints

 ### 5. Technology Stack

-the following technologies are mandatory and cannot be replaced by any other technology similar or not without our explicit approval:
+The following technologies are mandatory and cannot be replaced by any other technology similar or not without our explicit approval:

 * **Backend-Technologien**
   * Latest NodeJS LTS version